Respect for People

 The number of employees who use these programs started to increase during the late 1990s and reached almost 100% in 2004, and this has been maintained.
 The percentage of employees returning to work after childcare leave has remained at 100%.
 These figures indicate that the efforts to adopt practices to ensure a good work-life balance we started at an early stage have raised employee awareness and helped the programs to be widely recognized.

 Career Resumption Program to eliminate the demerits of taking childcare leave

 The Career Recovery Program introduced in 2003 was revised so that the performance appraisal result of employees during their (childcare) leave would not adversely affect their prospects for promotion: in making decisions on the promotion of employees, performance appraisal results from both before and after (childcare) leave must be taken into account.
 This revision has allowed those returning from leave of absence to be promoted soon after their return.
 The number of male employees who take childcare leave has been increasing in recent years, which can be attributed to the revised Career Recovery Program as well as to the partial introduction of paid childcare leave (up to 10 days within a less than 3-month period).

 These various efforts over many years have also led to lengthening the number of years women stay at Ricoh and a decrease in the number of female employees leaving the company.
 The increase in the years of service for female employees has been particularly significant and, as of April 2011, there is hardly any difference with the figures for male employees.

-Steady reduction in overtime through consistent and persistent efforts
+Steady reduction in total working hours through consistent and persistent efforts

 Creating a working environment where women can shine